-1. Open turkey and discard packaging.
-Rinse turkey off and pat dry with paper towel.
+- Open turkey and discard packaging.
+Rinse turkey and pat dry with paper towels.

-2. Brush the 1 tablespoon of olive oil over the turkey.
+- Brush turkey with 1 Tbsp of olive oil

-3. Combine the seasoning in a small bowl and generously rub over the turkey.
+- Combine seasonings in a small bowl and generously rub over the turkey

-4. Pour 1/2 cup of water into the slow cooker and add prepared turkey.
+- Pour 1/2 cup of water into the slow cooker and add prepared turkey

-7. Gently remove the turkey from the slow cooker and use a sharp knife to slice the breast off the breast bone then slice the meat and plate.
+- Gently remove turkey from slow cooker and use a sharp knife to slice the breast off the breast bone then slice the remaining meat and plate.

 If you prefer a crispy skin, you can set the turkey under the broiler for 5-10 minutes so that is crisps up.
 The inside will still be moist and juicy when you cut it to serve.